BurnyCoder/DJI-MSDK-to-PC/README.md

 # DJI-MSDK-to-PC / OpenDJI
-This project seek to give convenient way to control the `DJI mini 3 pro` drone (and similars) without the need to make android app each time!
+This project seek to give convenient way to control the `DJI Mini 4 pro` drone (and similars) without the need to make android app each time!

 The project consists of android app that you run on a phone connected to the remote controller,